 Of course, it could be better. clojure is more elegant, scala is easier to parallelise, julia prioritises science more highly…

-But in terms of using a damn-well-supported language that goes on your computer right now, and requires you to reinvent few wheels, and which is transferrable across number crunching, web development, UIs, text processing, graphics and sundry other domains, and does not require heavy licensing costs… this one is a good default choice.
+But in terms of using a well-supported language that goes on your computer right now, and requires you to reinvent few wheels, and which is transferable across number crunching, web development, UIs, text processing, graphics and sundry other domains, and does not require heavy licensing costs, this one is a good starting point.

 The python-specific part of jupyter, which can also run without jupyter.
 Long story.

 ipython display protocol